Course Outline

 • Long-Term Viability – Transfer of Data

-Upon completing this module, students will be able to:
+Upon completion of this module, students will be able to:

 • Describe security concerns and mitigations in cloud systems.

-• Understand how regulatory compliance and auditing are managed in a cloud environment.
+• Understand how regulatory compliance and auditing are handled in a cloud environment.

-• Address critical questions about long-term system management and viability.
+• Answer critical questions about long-term systems management and viability for government.

 Module 6: Review Questions

-This module reviews the major topics covered in this one-day course, providing students with an opportunity to reinforce their understanding and explore related topics.
-It also offers feedback on the presentation's effectiveness and addresses any knowledge gaps.
+This module reviews all major topics covered in the one-day class, providing students with an opportunity to increase retention of the material and explore related topics.
+It also offers instructors feedback on how well the presentation was understood by learners and identifies any knowledge gaps for government.

 Lessons